Morgan Stanley Upgrades Harmony Gold to Overweight

 What is Harmony Gold's price target?

-Why did Harmony Gold stock drop?
+Is Harmony Gold stock undervalued?